akwabiba/ShellCode-Injection/README.md

 # File: Process_Hollowing.cs

-    Download and decrypt a shellcode from a remote webserver, then inject it using Process Hollowing technique
+    Download and decrypt a shellcode from a remote webserver, then execute it using Process Hollowing technique

 # Usage